sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 When we issue the `dzil build` command, the `[GatherDir]` gathers the files from your work area and places them on the assembly line.
-It does a similar job when we issue the `dzil new` command except it adds files from a directory on your hard drive–usually within your blueprint directory–and adds them to your work area.
+It does a similar job when we issue the `dzil new` command except it collects files from a directory on your hard drive–usually within your blueprint directory–and adds them to your work area.
 Before saving them there, though, `[GatherDir]` stores the files in your computer's memory in case they need more processing.

-The `Template` subclass tells `Dist::Zilla` to treat the collected file like templates and, if any variables are found inside of our files, to replace them with the appropriate string.
+The `Template` subclass tells `Dist::Zilla` to treat the collected file like templates and, if any variables are found inside the files, replace them with the appropriate string.
 You'll see this in action shortly.

-#### Adding a Skeleton Directory to Your Module
+#### Adding a Skeleton Directory for Your Module

 The `root` parameter in the `[GatherDir::Template]` tells the plugin which directory to gather the files from.
-In this case, the `skel` directory inside our blueprint directory.
+In this case, it's the `skel` directory inside our blueprint directory.
 There is nothing special about the "skel" name which is short for "skeleton."
 We could call the directory anything we want.

 But the `skel` directory doesn't exist yet so let's fix that.
 Making sure you are inside the `command` blueprint directory, issue this command:

 `mkdir skel`

-Now we are going to add our `bin` directory inside of our `skel` directory.
-As mentioned, the `bin` directory is where our module's command will go.
+Now add a `bin` directory inside the `skel` directory.
+As mentioned, the `bin` directory is where our module's command goes.

 `mkdir skel/bin`

 #### Adding the Command Template

 Next, we create the command's template file.
-Open a new file add the following lines to it:
+Open a new file and add following
+lines:

 ```